higherkindness/mu-haskell/rpc/README.md

 In addition, this package provides a generic notion of *server* of a service.
 One such server defines one behavior for each method in the service, but does not bother with (de)serialization mechanisms.
 This generic server can then be used by other packages, such as `mu-grpc`, to provide a concrete implementation using a specific wire format.

-## Defining the schema and the service
+## Importing the schema and the service

 Let us begin with an example taken from the [gRPC Quickstart Guide](https://grpc.io/docs/quickstart/):